Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Train Employees to Protect Clients and Avoid Aggressive Sales Techniques

-Train your employees on how to sell your products and services without pressuring clients.
+Providers should train their client-facing employees on how to sell products and services without pressuring clients.
 Aggressive sales techniques can be particularly damaging for low-income clients and those with limited financial capability, as they may be likely to buy products based more on sales pressure than on actual product “fit.”
+Providers should thus clearly define what “aggressive sales” look like in their particular socio-cultural context and how to monitor and sanction employees who practice “aggressive” sales techniques, like:

-• Arguing, being hostile, or condescending toward the client;
+• Arguing, being hostile, or condescending towards the client.

-• Intimidating or threatening the client (“if you don’t purchase life insurance, you are going to look like you don’t care about your family”); and
+• Intimidating or threatening the client (“if you don’t purchase life insurance, you are going to look like you don’t care about your family”).

 • Requiring all group members to renew a loan, with no option for one of the members to opt out.

 Sales techniques should be adapted to clients’ education and literacy levels, as well as to local market conditions.
 For example, clients who have never used an insurance product are vulnerable to aggressive sales, as they may have difficulty determining whether the product fits their needs, or they might believe that premium payments are refunded if claims are not made.
-Ensure that sales techniques—client recruitment, the sales pitch, and promotional materials—will not mislead clients about the benefits of a product.
+Providers must ensure that sales techniques—client recruitment, the sales pitch, and promotional materials—will not mislead clients about the benefits of a product.
+They must train their client-facing employees on how to:

 Field examples and Resources